John R. Lynch: Career

 In 1880 Lynch re-entered politics.
 He ran against Democrat James R. Chalmers from the 6th district and contested his claim of victory in the majority-black 6th district.

 When his case came before the Committee on Elections on April 27, 1882, Lynch argued that in five counties, more than 5,000 of his votes had been counted for Chalmers.
 He further asserted that several thousand Republican ballots had been thrown out after a secret hearing because of technicalities such as a clerical failure to send a list of names with the returns and the presence of unusual marks on the ballots.
 Lynch's strongest arguments were based on Chalmers's remarks that Lynch's votes had been thrown out and that he (Chalmers) was 'in favor of using every means short of violence to preserve [for] intelligent white people of Mississippi supreme control of political affairs.'
 The committee ruled in Lynch's favor, and on April 29, 1882, the House voted 125 to 83 to seat him; 62 Members abstained.

 Lynch was awarded the seat by Congress in 1882.

 He had little time to campaign and lost re-election in 1882 by 600 votes, ending his career in Congress.
 He continued to have influence in Mississippi and in the Republican Party.

 In 1884, Lynch became the first African American to chair a political party's National Convention.
 Future president Theodore Roosevelt made a moving speech nominating Lynch as Temporary Chairman of the 1884 Republican National Convention in Chicago, Illinois.
-Lynch served as a member of the Republican National Committee for Mississippi from 1884 to 1889.
+As temporary chair, Lynch delivered the keynote address of the convention.
+He served as a member of the Republican National Committee for Mississippi from 1884 to 1889.